Setting up a Send Data integration

 - All emails will come from the address admin [at] accounts.kissflow.com.
 If you want replies to go to a different address, enter it into the Reply to field.

 - The Subject field can either have static text, or include data from your form by clicking the Add button ().
+You can also pull up email fields in your form.

 - The Attachments field will show any attachment fields you’ve configured in your form.
 Note that the maximum size of the attached file can be 10 MB.